How credentials work

 Evidence is the collection of documents you must provide to support the examples you’ll discuss in your reflective testimony.
 It is recommended that you select two to three pieces of evidence per example and that you consider your evidence before writing your reflective testimony.

-Write a reflective testimony that brings your examples and evidence together to show how you meet the criteria for the credential
+Write a reflective testimony in our MyMicrocredentials Portal, that brings your examples and evidence together to show how you meet the criteria for the credential.

 Write your reflective testimony